 Additional benefits are the rest of the env0 features that are automatically integrated into your plan logs.
 It includes:

-Please note that remote apply execution is forbidden for keeping you safe.
+Please note that remote apply execution is currently blocked.

 Your env0 environment is VCS connected and the goal is to keep it as the single source of truth.
 Blocking remote applies protects your environment from unknown change requests.

 env0 UI can show you each remote plan deployment that has occurred, accesses its plan logs, and gives you visibility and audit on who actually trigged it from their local environment.